ZPEG: Perceptual strength in

 The perceptual strength of the Human Visual Model quantizer generation process is calibrated in visiBels (vB), a logarithmic scale roughly corresponding to perceptibility as measured in screen heights.
 As the eye moves further from the screen, it becomes less able to perceive details in the image.
 The ZPEG model also includes a temporal component, and thus is not fully described by viewing distance.
 In terms of viewing distance, the visiBel strength increases by six as the screen distance halves.
 The standard viewing distance for Standard Definition television (about 7 screen heights) is defined as 0vB.
-The normal viewing distance for High-definition video, about 4 screen heights, would be defined as about −6 vB (3.5 screen heights).
+The normal viewing distance for high-definition video (HD video), about 4 screen heights, would be defined as about −6 vB (3.5 screen heights).

 Video optimization

 The ZPEG pre-processor optimizes motion video sequences for compression by existing motion estimation-based video compressors, such as Advanced Video Coding (AVC) (H.264) and High Efficiency Video Coding (HEVC) (H.265).
 The human visual acuity model is converted into quantizers for direct application to a three-dimensional transformed block of the motion video sequence, followed by an inverse quantization (signal processing) step by the same quantizers.
 The motion video sequence returned from this process is then used as input to the existing compressor.